keithalewis/math/uf.md

 ## Model

-There is no question about the price of a transaction after it has settled.
+There is no question about the cash flows recieved or the prices of transactions after the fact.
 Mathematics can be used to _model_ possible cash flows and prices in the future.

 Let $T$ be the set of trading times, $I$ be the set of instruments, $A$ be the set of amounts, and $E$ be the set of entities.

-Trading times can depend on the instrument.
+Trading times depend on the instrument and the seller.
 If an instrument is listed on an exchange then it can only be traded during market hours.
 Every seller gets to determine when the instruments they offer can be traded.

-Amounts are constrained by the instrument and possibly also by the time and seller.
+Amounts are constrained by the instrument, time, and seller.
 Instruments trade in finite increments and sometimes cannot be shorted ($a < 0$ is not allowed).
 The amount available is also at the discretion of the seller and may consist of the empty set for some buyers.[^1]

-A mathematical model for cash flows are functions
+A mathematical model for cash flows are functions $C_t:I\times I\to A$, where $C_t(i,i')$ is the amount per share of instrument
-$C_t:I\times I\to\mathbf{R}$, where $C_t(i,i')$ is the amount per share of instrument $i'\in I$ paid to the holder of $i\in I$ at time $t$.
+$i'\in I$ paid to the holder of $i\in I$ at time $t$ by the issuer.

 A mathematical model for prices is a (partial) function
 $X_t\colon I\times A\times E\times I\times E\to\mathbf{R}$.
 At time $t$ the transaction
 $(t;a,i,e;a X_t(i,a,e,i',e'),i',e')$ is available to the buyer $e$ from the seller $e'$.
-It is possible there are no quoted prices, as when $t$ is outside of market hours, so $X_t$ is only a partial function.
+It is possible there are no quoted prices so $X_t$ is only a partial function.

 Most models of price in the financial literature do not depend on $a$,
 $e$, and $e'$.
 Anyone who has traded knows there are different prices